codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 ## **Definition of the Principle:**
 determining the why what and how of meta learning , "Why" refers to understanding your motivation to learn , "What" is the knowledge and ability you need to acquire to be successful  "How" refer to resources and method you need to used to become successful
-Answering the why :
-there are different type of project Instrumental learning project , learning with purpose of archiving a different example Diana Fehsenfeld
+Answering the "Why" helps define  intrinsic  vs instrumental learning : there are different type of project Instrumental learning project , learning with purpose of archiving a different example Diana Fehsenfeld
 Intrinsic project those that you are learning for your own sack like you want to learn French to speak French for example  ` expert interview method :
 The expert interview method  is to talk to people who skill set you want to archive , look  for people who have the career you want and send an email , with the goal of building your application for example  online forms dedicated to programming useful to ask your self what you are trying to learn
-Answering "What "  :
+Answering "What " Vategorizes knowledge into Concepts , Facts , and Procedures :
 A good way to do this is too write down on a sheet of paper three columns "Concepts"  "Fact"  " Procedure" You can always revisited it later  , you can adjust the list if you discover your category is not quite right Concepts :